fantatik3/fantatik3/README.md

 - Spanish 33yo developer, the last 12 years I been managing medium sized communities, handling secure servers, designing systems and content for online games using C++ / TCP Packets / MySQL DB.
 - I’m focused, self managed and I love to work hard on my goals, I love videogames but I just tend to play them to study how they are made / their systems design.
 - Created bots for discord to share real time information on chat channels to help investigating bugs/issues/notification purposes.
-- Created MMORPG AI System for the server side.
+- Created MMORPG Player AI System for the server side.

 - A life decicated to technology and learning.